 - 11. The first people you saw when you walked in were Mr and Mrs Ness.
-I was taken to the headmaster's office to speak to him and then I was kitted out and given my number, which was - 12.
-I got peas, mashed potatoes and two sausages for my dinner on the evening I arrived.
+I was taken to SNR solution is office to speak to him and then I was kitted out and given my number, which was - I got peas, mashed potatoes and two sausages for my dinner on the evening I arrived.